Actions

 Note

-It is also possible to use form information to create a dynamic email.
-To do this, include the control name inside curly braces.
-An example email is below.
-Consider a form with the controls Email, FName, LName, and total.
+An example email is below for a form with the controls Email, FName, LName, and total.

 //Email (To) Field